Pirates vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Jack Flaherty (3-4) will take the mound for the Cardinals, his 12th start of the season.
+- The Cardinals' Jordan Montgomery (2-6) will make his 12th start of the season.

 |Opponent